CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/peek-item/peek-item-block.md

 ---
 title: "Peek Item"
 linkTitle: "Peek Item"
-description: "Gets the item with the minimal priority from a queue."
+description: "Gets the item at the beginning of the queue without removing it."
 ---

-{{< figure src="/blocks/queues-enqueue-block-icon.png" alt="Icon" class="block-icon" >}}
+{{< figure src="/blocks/queues-peek-block-icon.png" alt="Icon" class="block-icon" >}}

 # {{% param title %}}